State Superannuation Act 1988 (review)

 Cases we can hear

-You may be able to apply to VCAT if you are a person whose interests are affected by a decision made by the Board.
+You may be able to apply to VCAT if your interests are affected by a decision made by the Emergency Services Superannuation Board.

 Cases we can't help with